Best wine openers of 2021 | CNN Underscored

 The affordable, stable and rechargeable Ozeri Electric Wine Opener is easy to use, and opens any bottle at the press of a button.

-Best waiter’s corkscrew: OXO Steel Double Lever Waiter’s Corkscrew ($16.99, amazon)
+Best waiter’s corkscrew: OXO Steel Double Lever Waiter’s Corkscrew ($16.99; amazon.com)

 If you’re looking for a classic waiter’s corkscrew, we recommend this sturdy OXO Steel Double Lever Waiter’s Corkscrew.
-Compact and easy to store or carry with you anyplace (picnic, anyone?), this stainless-steel corkscrew has a balanced hand feel and a comfortable, non-slip silicone grip.
+Compact and easy to store or carry with you anyplace (picnic, anyone?), this stainless steel corkscrew has a balanced hand feel and a comfortable, nonslip silicone grip.
 And it has a longer lever than the other waiter’s friend-style openers we looked at, giving you more leverage and an easier time opening tougher bottles.

-During our testing, we found that the non-stick screw easily and snugly sunk into the cork, providing a stable base to begin the opening process.
+During our testing, we found that the nonstick screw easily and snugly sunk into the cork, providing a stable base to begin the opening process.
 The elongated lever provides extra leverage to grip onto the edge of the bottle’s neck to provide the initial pull, and the shorter secondary lever finishes the job with a clean pop, retracting out of the way to give you a clear path for cork removal.
 This corkscrew can easily grab any cork, even those nested within longer-necked bottles.

 Other user-friendly features of this wine opener that we appreciated during testing are its integrated built-in bottle opener, as well as a discrete foil cutting blade that tucks into the base of the opener.
-At its well-under $20 price point, we stand by this compact, durable wine opener.
+At its sub-$20 price point, we stand by this compact, durable wine opener.

-Best lever corkscrew: Rabbit Wine Corkscrew with Foil Cutter ($39.07, amazon.com)
+Best lever corkscrew: Rabbit Wine Corkscrew With Foil Cutter ($39.07; amazon.com)

 The Rabbit Wine Corkscrew, a modern spin on the lever corkscrew style made popular by the original Rabbit, impressed us with its sheer ease of use.
 It’s easier to use than other lever-style openers and doesn’t require as much care in placement as “wing” style lever-operated cork pullers.
-Rabbit’s Wine Corkscrew makes easy work of dislodging a cork with a simple one-two punch mechanism — you lock the opener onto the bottle’s neck, pull the handle, and that’s it.
+Rabbit’s Wine Corkscrew makes easy work of dislodging a cork with a simple one-two punch mechanism — you lock the opener onto the bottle’s neck, pull the handle and that’s it.
 The dual levers adhere firmly to the bottle neck, with the longer lever dislodging the cork and the shorter lever effectively dismantling the cork to open the bottle in seconds.
 There was no setup or assembly required prior to use, and the silicone-lined exterior of this opener felt immediately comfortable in-hand upon unboxing.

 Lever-style wine openers are meant to be stable and easy to use, and the Rabbit satisfies this most important requirement.
 During our testing, we found that the Rabbit effectively latched onto the bottle neck, allowing us to then pull the lever up and then down (in that order) to engage and then release the wine cork seamlessly and without any residual damage to the cork.

-Also of note: The Rabbit got the cork out of our bottle in 3 seconds, as advertised.
+Also of note: The Rabbit got the cork out of our bottle in three seconds, as advertised.

 If you’re looking for a foolproof lever-style wine opener without any manual stress or labor, consider the Rabbit.
 This also makes for one hell of a gift for that wine lover in your life.

-We tested several electric wine opener models, and found the Ozeri Nouveaux II Electric Wine Opener to be the most stable, which let us open bottles more quickly and easily.
-Included with this model is a charging station, a wine pourer, stopper, and built-in foil cutter, but the opener itself is intuitive and easy-to-operate.
-Conversely, we found the Oster Electric Wine Opener to be a bit clunky, heavy, and hard to grip firmly in the hand, which impacted our ability to properly vertically align and stabilize the opener above the bottle neck.
+We tested several electric wine opener models and found the Ozeri Nouveaux II Electric Wine Opener to be the most stable, which let us open bottles more quickly and easily.
+Included with this model is a charging station, wine pourer, stopper and built-in foil cutter, but the opener itself is intuitive and easy to operate.
+Conversely, we found the Oster Electric Wine Opener to be a bit clunky, heavy and hard to grip firmly in the hand, which impacted our ability to properly vertically align and stabilize the opener above the bottle neck.

 As the Ozeri owner’s manual indicates, all you need to do is position the opener directly above the bottle to make sure it’s centered on the cork.
-Front there all we had to do was hit the LED-lit blue “down” button to activate the opening process and let this electric wine opener do its thing.
+From there all we had to do was hit the LED-lit blue “down” button to activate the opening process and let this electric wine opener do its thing.

 Once the cork was effectively dislodged, a simple push of the LED-lit “up” button released the cork back into its original condition.
-The entire process took around 7 seconds, and this electric wine opener actually made opening a bottle of wine a bit more fun.
+The entire process took around seven seconds, and this electric wine opener actually made opening a bottle of wine a bit more fun.

 At under $20, we think the Ozeri Electric Wine Opener would make a great gift for the wine lover in your life, and we also think it deserves a spot in your home wine bar setup.